• Skip to primary navigation

 • Ground cardamom.
 You can use powdered or packaged ground cardamom if that’s all you have.

 • Process.
-Instead of an ingredient variation, this is a variation in the step-by-step process of preparing the almond cake.
+Instead of an ingredient variation, this is a variation in the step-by-step process of preparing the almond paste cake.

 Start with the same steps for preheating the oven and preparing your cake tins/pan.